WICG/html-in-canvas/README.md

 A `fireOnEveryPaint` option is added to `ResizeObserverOptions`.
 This allows script to be notified whenever descendants of a `<canvas>` may render differently and may need to be re-drawn.
 The callback runs at Resize Observer timing (after DOM style/layout, but before paint).

 ### Synchronization
 Once drawn, the canvas image is static.
 Authors must explicitly redraw the element to reflect subsequent changes.
 To assist with syncing the DOM position with the drawn image (essential for accessibility and hit testing), `drawElementImage` returns a `DOMMatrix` which can be applied to the DOM element's `transform` style to make the layout position match the drawn position.
-The `getElementTransform` API is a helper to return the same `transform` for WebGL/WebGPU cases.
+There is no explicit current transform matrix in WebGL/WebGPU, so the `getElementTransform(element, draw_transform)` helper method is provided to make it easy to adjust a provided `DOMMatrix` transform so that it can be applied to the DOM element's `transform` style to make the layout position match the drawn position.

 ### Basic Example